-IMPORTANT UPDATE: The application form is now closed.
+IMPORTANT UPDATE: This internship program will not operate this summer.
+The application form is now closed.
 We thank everyone for their interest in the UH Summer Health Analytics Internship.
-If you have any questions or concerns, please email us at firstname.lastname@example.org.
+If you have any questions or concerns, please email us at email@example.com.

 Do you want to learn essential data skills for a 21st century economy?